AdobeDocs/dynamic-media-classic.en/help/using/administration-setup.md

     * To sort errors by the heading information, select a heading.
 By default, errors are sorted by number of occurrences, highest to lowest.
     * Move the cursor over the Response field for an error to see the specific error message.
     * To see the link to the image or the referrer Web page, move the cursor over the URL field or the Referrer field.
     * To copy the link to the actual image, select **[!UICONTROL URL Copy URL]**.
-You can paste this link in a browser window to go to the image and investigate the error.
+To go to the image and investigate the error, paste this link in a browser window.
     * To copy the link to the referrer Web page, select **[!UICONTROL Referrer Copy URL]**.

 Errors displayed are for the company that you are currently logged in to.
 Each error includes the following information:

-* **Image ID**: ID for the offending image.
+* **Image ID**: ID for the problematic image.

-* **Time**: The time range of the first time the error was reported to the last time that the error was reported, within the last 24 hours.
+* **Time**: The time range from the first time the error was reported to the last time that the error was reported, within the last 24 hours.

 * **Count**: The number of errors reported on the image.